-The chapter members have also been proud planners of the Southeast Severe Storms Symposium, held at Mississippi State University for the past sixteen years.
+The chapter members have also been proud planners of the Southeast Severe Storms Symposium, held at Mississippi State University for the past seventeen years.

 Education is also a high priority for the chapter.
 Chapter members have attended talks presented by employees of the National Weather Service in Jackson, MS and Memphis, TN.
 In addition, the chapter travels to NWA and AMS conferences yearly to both present and listen to presentations.